AlGepe/OmniSnippets_JS/docs/generalTips/adminBB/calculators.rst

     :alt: The calculator's clickable attributes on adminBB.
     :align: center

-    The calculator's clickable attributes on adminBB.
+    The calculator's clickable attributes on adminBB

 There are a few clickable elements that let you interact with a calculator: